miolabs/MIOJSLibs/BUILD.md

 The project is available to be built for **multiple platforms**.

-`MIOCorePlatform` contains the platform dependent code.
+Each module contains its platform dependent code in the `platform` folder.
 Currently a preprocessing step is achieved with [ifdef-loader](https://github.com/nippur72/ifdef-loader), to exclude the unnecessary parts per platform.

 For each platform there exists a `tsconfig.${TARGET}.json` file which contains what files are processed by `ts-loader` in webpack.
 It does not care about the entrypoint barrel exports, it will process every file that is *explicitly added* or *not excluded*, so if you add an extra module, your build might fail, due to missing platform dependent code.